 Get Energized the Healthy Way!

-Snacks are a key component to staying healthy as far as I’m concerned.
-In fact, there’s no better way to sabotage how I want to be eating than to get hungry or tired in the middle of the afternoon with nothing around but chips or sweets.
-That’s why I think it’s just as important that we stay well-stocked with healthy snacks for us as it is to have plenty of snacks for our kids.
+Healthy snacks suitable for adults are a key component to a healthy lifestyle as far as I’m concerned.
+In fact, there’s no better way to sabotage how we want to be eating than to get hungry or tired in the middle of the afternoon with nothing around but chips or sweets.
+That’s why it’s just as important that we stay well-stocked with healthy snacks for us as it is to have plenty on hand for our kids.
 Sometimes the two may overlap, but other times we may want something a bit more… adult.
 The main thing is that we have options for getting energized the healthy way, which is why I wanted to let you know my 10 favorite healthy snacks for adults.

 Please Note: As an Amazon Associate I earn from qualifying purchases made through some of the links included in this post.
 You can read my disclosure policy here.

 The key to eating nuts is that you really do want to keep it to a handful and that you don’t eat the kind that have been roasted in oil and salt.
 A serving size of nuts is considered to be 1/3 cup.
 One of the main things to remember with nuts is portion control because they are high in calories.
 They also have a higher fat content, but it’s the healthy kind – monosaturated fat and omega-3 – so you don’t need to worry about that as much if you keep to the recommended serving size.
 I only buy and eat raw, organic nuts because those that are roasted in oil and salt can start to get fairly unhealthy.